haraldsk/deployd/README.md

 # Deployd

-Deployd is a demo deployment application that runs on minikube.
+Deployd is a demo k8s deployment application that runs on minikube.

-It installs kubernetes manifests of applications into a configured namespace in minikube.
+It installs kubernetes manifests bundled with applications into a configured namespace in minikube.

-It the design deploys all manifests in the `deploy/manifests` directory of a configured application, which enables bundling the application source and the deployment manifests in the same repository.
+It deploys all k8s manifests in the `deploy/manifests` directory of a configured application repostitory.

-It will redeploy on changes to the repository and fetching of the k8s objects through an API.
+Redeploy is triggered on changes to the repository.

+The status of the deployed k8s objects can be observed through an API.

+By default the application will deploy the two following sample applications.

 * [an-application](https://github.com/haraldsk/an-application)
 * [an-other-application](https://github.com/haraldsk/an-other-application)